A concrete model for a typed linear algebraic lambda calculus: The calculus Lambda-S

 The rewrite system depends on types.
 Indeed, $\lambda x{:}S\Psi.t$ follows a call-by-name strategy, while $\lambda x{:}\B.t$, which can duplicate its argument, follows a call-by-base strategy~\citep{AssafDiazcaroPerdrixTassonValironLMCS14}, that is, not only the argument must be reduced first, but also it will distribute over linear combinations.
 Therefore, we give first the type system, and then the rewrite system.

-The typing relation is given in Figure~\ref{fig:types}.
-We write $S^mA$ for $SS\cdots SA$, with $m\geq 1$.
-Contexts, identified by the capital Greek letters $\Gamma$, $\Delta$, and $\Theta$, are partial functions from $\vars$ to $\types$.
+The typing relation is given in Figure~\ref{fig:types}. {Recall that \LambdaS is a first-order calculus, so only qubit types are allowed to the left of arrows, and in the contexts.} We write $S^mA$ for $SS\cdots SA$, with $m\geq 1$.
+Contexts, identified by the capital Greek letters $\Gamma$, $\Delta$, and $\Theta$, are partial functions from $\vars$ to $\qtypes$.
 The contexts assigning only types of the form $\B^n$ are identified with the super-index $\B$, e.g.~$\Theta^\B$.
 Whenever more than one context appear in a typing rule, their domains are considered pair-wise disjoint.
-Observe that all types are linear (as in linear-logic) except on basis types $\B^n$, which can be weakened and contracted (expressed by the common contexts $\Theta^\B$).
+Observe that all types are linear (as in linear-logic) except on basis types $\B^n$, which can be weakened and contracted (expressed by the common contexts $\Theta^\B$). {The particular form of rule $S_E$, allows us to type a measurement even if its argument has been typed with an arbitrary $k$ number of $S$.
+We choose this presentation to avoid subtyping, which was present in the original presentation of \LambdaS~\citep{DiazcaroDowekTPNC17}.}

 The rewrite relation is given in Figures~\ref{fig:TRSbeta} to \ref{fig:TRScontext}.
 We write $t:A$ when there exists $\Gamma$ such that $\Gamma\vdash t:A$, and $t\ntype A$ if not.